-A strong cover letter is essential for job applications in any field, but in public relations (PR), it's one of the biggest factors considered.
+A strong cover letter is essential for job applications in any field, but in public relations (PR), a well-written cover letter of the biggest factor considered.
 PR is all about effective communication and companies and agencies are looking for top-notch talent who are fantastic writers.
 Your cover letter is a chance to show off your writing chops and demonstrate your skills.

 What to Include in Your Cover Letter

 Don't rehash your resume; your public relations cover letter should take things a step further and explain how you can successfully fill the job's responsibilities based on your background and experience.
 Whether you managed a major event as a school club president or wrote a press release for a local non-profit, this is an opportunity to highlight your best work.

 You should also demonstrate your knowledge of the company and your interest; don't use a template version.
 Include a mention of a recent PR event they held or a press conference they ran to show them you are up to date with their work.
 Taking these extra steps will set you apart as an outstanding candidate.

 This is an example of a cover letter for a public relations internship.
 Download the PR internship cover letter template (compatible with Google Docs and Word Online) or see below for more examples.

 Sample Cover Letter for a PR Internship (Text Version)

 New York NY 12000

 Please accept my application for the Public Relations internship position recently posted on New York University’s website.
 I am currently an Assistant in the Career Services Office, which is where I heard of this great opportunity for your internship.
 Public relations is an area I am very interested in and I believe that interning at Katnow would provide me with real-world experience in a field that I enjoy.